skstef/pic-protocol/CONTRIBUTING.md

 and are incorporated under its stewardship.

-Contributions made by employees, associates, contractors, or co-founders of Nitro Agility S.r.l. — **regardless of the GitHub account used** — are made **on behalf of Nitro Agility S.r.l.** unless explicitly stated otherwise.
+Contributions made by employees, associates, contractors, or co-founders of Nitro Agility S.r.l. — **regardless of the account (e.g., GitHub), platform, signing keys, or method used** — are made **on behalf of Nitro Agility S.r.l.** unless explicitly stated otherwise.

 No contribution creates any personal legal, operational, or professional obligation for the PIC Model author.